Skip to main content

 Users guide

-Any references made to Configmaps, Secrets or Plugin resources requires that those resources exist in the namespace where the NitroEnclaveDeployment resource is created.
+Any references made to Configmaps or Secrets requires that those resources exist in the namespace where the NitroEnclaveDeployment resource is created.

 Manifest schema